 As provided by K.S.A.
 74-4927, disabled members in the Kansas Public Employees Retirement System (KPERS) receive long-term disability benefits and life insurance benefits.
 The plan is administered through a trust held by KPERS that is funded to pay annual benefit payments.
-The employer contribution rate is set at 1% for the year ended December 31, 2019.
+The employer contribution rate is set at 1% for the year ended December 31, 2022, with a 0% moratorium for the period January 1 through June 30, 2022.